AllarVi/master-thesis-2019/drafts/problem-statement/bibliography.md

 ACROBATIC GYMNASTICS: A CASE STUDY WITH A YOUTH TUMBLING GYMNAST
 [7] A markerless motion capture technique for sport performance analysis and injury prevention: Toward a ‘big data’, machine learning future - J. Alderson
+[8] HUMAN ACTIVITY RECOGNITION AND
+GYMNASTICS ANALYSIS THROUGH
+DEPTH IMAGERY
-[8] Flowing ConvNets for Human Pose Estimation in Videos [9] Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields [10] OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields
+[9] Flowing ConvNets for Human Pose Estimation in Videos [10] Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields [11] OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields
-[11] Towards the Notion of Average Trajectory of the Repeating Motion of Human Limbs
+[12] Towards the Notion of Average Trajectory of the Repeating Motion of Human Limbs